awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

-#### Example 4: Deny or Allow Actions on Branches<a name="identity-based-policies-example-4"></a>
+#### Example 4: Deny or allow actions on branches<a name="identity-based-policies-example-4"></a>

 You can create a policy that denies users permissions to actions you specify on one or more branches\.
 Alternatively, you can create a policy that allows actions on one or more branches that they might not otherwise have in other branches of a repository\.
 You can use these policies with the appropriate managed \(predefined\) policies\.
-For more information, see [Limit Pushes and Merges to Branches in AWS CodeCommit](how-to-conditional-branch.md)\.
+For more information, see [Limit pushes and merges to branches in AWS CodeCommit](how-to-conditional-branch.md)\.

 For example, you can create a `Deny` policy that denies users the ability to make changes to a branch named master, including deleting that branch, in a repository named *MyDemoRepo*\.
 You can use this policy with the **AWSCodeCommitPowerUser** managed policy\.
 Users with these two policies applied would be able to create and delete branches, create pull requests, and all other actions as allowed by **AWSCodeCommitPowerUser**, but they would not be able to push changes to the branch named *master*, add or edit a file in the *master* branch in the CodeCommit console, or merge branches or a pull request into the *master* branch\.
 Because `Deny` is applied to `GitPush`, you must include a `Null` statement in the policy, to allow initial `GitPush` calls to be analyzed for validity when users make pushes from their local repos\.